 These scholarships, funded by Porter College, are available to Porter College students majoring or minoring in History of Art & Visual Culture.
 Eligible students are invited to submit proposals to enhance their intellectual and educational experience.
 Grants can be used to support research, travel, and other disciplinary-related projects.
-Depending on the number of applicants and amount of funding available, awards typically range from $200 to $1,000.
+Depending on the number of applicants and the amount of funding available, awards typically range from $200 to $1,000.

 Clare Wedding Student Enrichment Scholarship

 The application period for the Clare Wedding Student Enrichment Scholarship is closed at this time.
 Please check back later for updates.

 - The study of art of the Pacific Rim countries and communities, including Oceania (the Pacific Islands).
 In the Western Hemisphere, this pertains to art focused on the West Coast.